Online Anger Management Counseling Benefits

 iStock/tommaso79

-• You can receive help on your own schedule.
 You don't have to get in your car or take public transportation to attend sessions with a therapist or a group.
 You can get on your computer, smartphone, or tablet and receive help when you need it.
-The flexibility of counseling and courses allows you to set your own schedule.
+The flexibility of counseling and weekly anger management courses allows you to set your own schedule.
 Also, with some online therapy options, such as BetterHelp, you can message your therapist in between sessions, and they’ll get back to you as soon as they can.

-• Virtual resources tend to be more affordable: Online courses and anger management therapy are usually more affordable than in-person sessions.
+Online courses and anger management therapy are usually more affordable than in-person sessions.
 For example, some of the online anger management classes mentioned cost as little as $20.
-Furthermore, online anger management therapy can cost as little as $50/session, whereas in-person counseling often costs much more.
+Furthermore, online anger management therapy can cost as little as $65/session, whereas in-person counseling often costs much more.

 Getty/Vadym Pastukh

 Remember that experiencing feelings of anger is common.
 A leading psychologist found that most people experience anger at least a few times a week, and research shows that 58% of anger episodes involve yelling or screaming.
 Feeling angry does not necessarily mean you’re doing anything wrong.
-However, if you find yourself frequently feeling so angry that you resort to physical aggression, like throwing objects or breaking things, you may benefit from online anger management therapy, such as the flexible programs offered by BetterHelp.
-Seeking therapy can benefit your relationships and family, and therapy can also address other challenges you may be facing, such as anxiety, depression, stress, or challenges with your children.
+However, if you find yourself frequently feeling so angry that you resort to physical aggression, like throwing objects or breaking things, you may benefit from online anger management therapy.
+Therapy may benefit your relationships and family, in addition to helping you address underlying mental health challenges you may be facing, such as anxiety, depression, or stress.
+If you’re experiencing a mental illness, you can still see a psychiatrist or physician for medication management while participating in talk therapy for anger management challenges.

 Besides getting help with online anger management, you can take several steps to manage anger at any given time.
 Anyone has the capacity to change how they act on their feelings by utilizing some anger management techniques, such as the following: